Charles Henry Allan Bennett

-Charles Henry Allan Bennett (8 December 1872 – 9 March 1923) was an English Buddhist and former member of the Hermetic Order of the Golden Dawn.
+Charles Henry Allan Bennett (8 December 1872 – 9 March 1923) was an English Buddhist monk and former member of the Hermetic Order of the Golden Dawn.
 He was an early friend and influential teacher of occultist Aleister Crowley.

 Bennett received the name Bhikkhu Ananda Metteyya at his ordination as a Buddhist monk and spent years studying and practising Buddhism in the East.
 He was the second Englishman to be ordained as a Buddhist monk (Bhikkhu) of the Theravāda tradition and was instrumental in introducing Buddhism in England.
 He established the first Buddhist Mission in the United Kingdom and sought to spread the light of Dhamma to the West.
 Co-founder of international Buddhist organisations and publications, he was an influential Buddhist advocate of the early 20th century.